ICJIA/icjia-accessibility-portal/content/faqs.md

 **Bottom line:** Ask questions, use whatever format works for you — but start the work now.
 The April 24, 2026 deadline applies regardless of how you prefer to learn.

+### I prefer to get information from executive staff.
+Who should I talk to about accessibility?
+Can I trust information from web developers and content creators who aren't part of executive staff?

+{new:2025-12-30}

+**Quick answer:** For strategic and legal questions about scope, timeline, and organizational impact, talk to your agency's accessibility coordinator or executive staff.
+For practical implementation questions, your web developers and content creators have hands-on experience and are excellent resources — even if they're not in leadership roles.
+You don't need to trust web developers personally — trust the verified sources these FAQs cite.
+Every claim links back to official, authoritative sources (DOJ, Illinois DoIT, WCAG standards) that you can verify yourself.

+**Full explanation:**

+**Understanding the different roles:**

+**For strategic and legal questions (scope, timeline, organizational impact):**

+- **Your agency's accessibility coordinator** — This person (often in executive or compliance roles) understands the full scope of requirements across all content types
+- **Executive staff** — They own the agency's accessibility plan and can address resource allocation, priorities, and organizational strategy
+- **Illinois DoIT Office of Information Accessibility** — For legal/mandate questions: DoIT.Accessibility@Illinois.gov

+**For practical implementation questions (how to fix issues, what tools to use, testing approaches):**

+- **Your web developers** — Many web teams have been implementing accessibility standards for years.
+They understand WCAG 2.1 Level AA requirements, testing tools, common barriers, and remediation approaches.
+Their expertise is valuable even if they're not in executive roles.
+- **Recent ICJIA content creators** — Several content creators from ICJIA's research and analysis unit have been trained on accessibility best practices and are already solving accessibility issues in their work.

+**The key distinction:**

+- **Scope and strategy** = Executive staff.
+- **Implementation and technical details** = Web developers, technical teams, and recent content creators.

+**Why this information is trustworthy (regardless of who compiled it):**

+- **All content is sourced and verified** — Every claim links back to official, authoritative sources (DOJ, DoIT, WCAG) that you can verify yourself.
+These are the same sources legal teams and compliance officers use
+- **Web developers have no reason to mislead** — Web developers are working through accessibility compliance requirements just like everyone else — in some cases, they're dealing with more of it than others since they're implementing accessibility standards across multiple websites.
+They have no incentive to provide inaccurate information
+- **They're sharing what they've learned** — Web developers have been implementing WCAG 2.1 Level AA standards for years and have encountered real-world challenges.
+They've compiled what they've learned into these FAQs to help others avoid the same pitfalls
+- **The information is verifiable** — You don't have to take anyone's word for it.
+Every FAQ answer includes links to official sources.
+If you have concerns, check the sources yourself or go directly to DoIT, DOJ, or W3C documentation

+**These FAQs are based on official, verifiable sources:**

+- **Legal requirements** — All information about deadlines, standards, and requirements comes directly from:
+  - <a href="https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state" target="_blank" rel="noopener noreferrer">Federal Register: ADA Title II Final Rule (April 24, 2024)</a> — The actual legal text
+  - <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">DOJ ADA Title II Fact Sheet</a> — Official DOJ summary
+  - <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">Illinois DoIT IITAA Requirements</a> — Official state guidance

+- **Technical standards** — WCAG requirements come from:
+  - <a href="https://www.w3.org/TR/WCAG21/" target="_blank" rel="noopener noreferrer">W3C WCAG 2.1 Specification</a> — The official standard
+  - <a href="https://www.w3.org/WAI/WCAG21/quickref/" target="_blank" rel="noopener noreferrer">W3C WCAG Quick Reference</a> — Filterable checklist

+- **State guidance** — Illinois-specific information comes from:
+  - <a href="https://doit.illinois.gov/doit-news/accessibility-news/iitaa-2-1-update.html" target="_blank" rel="noopener noreferrer">Illinois DoIT IITAA 2.1 Update</a> — Official announcement of effective dates
+  - <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Illinois DoIT Accessibility Office</a> — Official state resources

+**What web developers did (and didn't do):**

+- **Did:** Compiled information from official sources, organized it into a practical format, added examples and workflows based on real-world experience
+- **Did:** Cross-referenced multiple sources to ensure accuracy and consistency
+- **Did:** Included direct links to official sources so you can verify everything yourself
+- **Did NOT:** Create new legal requirements or standards
+- **Did NOT:** Interpret legal requirements without citing sources
+- **Did NOT:** Add opinions or unsupported claims

+**How to verify for yourself:**

+1. **Check the sources** — Every FAQ answer includes "References" sections with links to official sources
+2. **Compare with DoIT guidance** — The information here aligns with what Illinois DoIT publishes
+3. **Verify legal requirements** — Links to Federal Register and DOJ documents let you read the actual legal text
+4. **Cross-reference WCAG** — Technical requirements link directly to W3C WCAG documentation

+**For web developers and technical teams:**

+If you've been working on accessibility for years, your expertise is valuable and needed.
+Managers may initially seek executive staff for strategic questions, but your practical knowledge is essential for implementation.
+Don't hesitate to share what you know — your hands-on experience with WCAG 2.1 Level AA, testing tools, and remediation approaches is exactly what teams need to succeed.
+The fact that you're not in executive staff doesn't diminish your expertise; it means you have the practical, day-to-day knowledge that makes accessibility work.

+**For content creators already creating accessible content:**

+Your training in accessibility best practices and your current work solving accessibility issues means you have real-world expertise that matters.
+While managers may turn to executive staff for high-level strategy, your day-to-day experience creating accessible documents, testing content, and applying WCAG 2.1 Level AA standards is what actually gets the work done.
+Speak up about what you know — your practical skills with document remediation, testing tools, and accessibility workflows are exactly what your agency needs.
+Your role as a content creator, not executive staff, gives you the ground-level perspective that makes accessibility implementation successful.

+**The bottom line:** Different questions require different people.
+For "what's the full scope?" talk to leadership.
+For "how do I fix this?" talk to your web developers or recent content creators.
+Both perspectives are needed, and both are valuable.
+You may or may not trust specific web developers personally, but you can trust that this content has been verified and sourced.
+Every claim can be traced back to DOJ, DoIT, or W3C sources.
+Web developers compiled and organized this information — they're working through accessibility compliance just like everyone else (in some cases, more so), and they have no reason to mislead anyone.
+They've included what they've learned in these FAQs to help others.
+The point isn't to trust web developers — it's to trust the verified information here, or if you prefer, go directly to the original sources.
+The FAQs are a practical guide, but the authoritative sources (DOJ, DoIT, W3C) are always the final word.

+**See also:** [I prefer to talk to someone rather than read FAQs.
+Who can I ask?](#i-prefer-to-talk-to-someone-rather-than-read-faqs) — This question covers who to contact for different types of accessibility questions, including DoIT for legal/mandate questions (DoIT.Accessibility@Illinois.gov)

 ### I'm waiting for a presentation on accessibility.
 Should I start work in my unit based on the info in this FAQ or wait for the DoIT presentation?

 {new:2025-12-28}